Theeeccoo/Implementation_comparison_ImageSegmentation/README.md

 segmentation using the standard k-means clustering algorithm and to speed up the execution by parallelizing the code using OpenMP.

+An alternative version of the original parallel version was developed in order to explore vectorization as a means to decrease even further the execution times and, consequently, enhance the speed up.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your